yuxin-d/yuxin-d.github.io/_posts/2021-03-26-todo-list-app.markdown

 KEY FEATURES:

-- Personalized Login Window, requires username and passwords, allows multi-user access while providing privacy securities.
+- Personalized Login Window, requires username and passwords, allows multi-user access while providing privacy securities

 - Kept track of important dates and events, providing alters to users one day before the due date

-- Cross off a finished item at any time!
+- Cross off a finished item at any time

 - Included an overdue change that reminded users that an overdue item exists in the todo list